Crimes against journalists continue

 Brussels, November 2018 - Middle East Diplomatic - Only this year, so long at least 88 journalists have been killed.
 In the last 10 years over 1100 journalist have been eliminated by the long arms of states and criminals.

 The reactions from EU, US and UN against the brutal murdering of Saudi journalist Jamal Khashoggi is a good sign to protect the fundamental rights of journalists and freedom of expression.
-But the most of the reactions from states and governments are more than double moral.
+But the most of the reactions from states and governments are more than a double moral.

 There are different way and methods use it to silence journalists, especially the investigating journalism.
 Its not just killing the journalists physically but putting them in jails and criminalisation are one of the most use it methods.